-Tomorrow, Mayor John Tory will proclaim February as Black History Month in Toronto, recognizing the history, heritage and contributions of African-Canadians.
+Tomorrow, the Mayor will proclaim February as Black History Month in Toronto, recognizing the history, heritage and contributions of African-Canadians.
 The Toronto Sign at Nathan Phillips Square will also be lit red, black and green to mark the first day of the month.

 Residents are encouraged to take part in the City of Toronto’s planned programs along with virtual community-based programs and events.
 To help stop the spread of COVID-19, City recognition and celebratory programs and events will be held virtually this year.

 Educators from the Toronto History Museums will be guest-speaking at the Art Gallery of Ontario (AGO)’s Virtual School Programs , a series of live 30-minute virtual field trips, free of charge on February 3, 17 and 24.
 Select sessions will explore moments in history inspired by Black Torontonians, including Joshua Glover and Mary Ann Shadd, and feature a discussion of an artwork from the AGO Collection and a mini-art making activity.
 Co-led by educators from three of the Toronto History Museums (Montgomery’s Inn, Fort York and Mackenzie House) and AGO Art Educators, sessions are available on each of those days for students in school or at home in JK to Grade 3, Grade 4 to 8 and Grade 9 to 12.
 Registration is required at Art Gallery of Ontario (AGO)’s Virtual School Programs .